 Be particularly considerate of ministers in existing charges.
 The minister has a relationship with their current congregation that can be significantly undermined if it is known that you are in conversation with him or her.
 Be careful to send any correspondence to the minister's home address and not to a Church building or office.
 Unsolicited Parish Profiles, mailed to Churches, and opened by office bearers, have often been a source of irritation.
-Even once you have a nominee, and he or she has accepted, careful discussion needs to take place between the Nominating Committee, the nominee and the Interim Moderator to ensure that the name doesn't leak out.
-This is particularly important where the nominee is a sitting minister, and to give that person the space to ensure that his or her charge is properly informed.
+Even once you have a nominee, and he or she has accepted, careful discussion needs to take place between the Nominating Committee, the nominee and the Interim Moderator to ensure that the name doesn't leak out before his or her existing congregation is properly informed.

-THE COMMITTEE AT WORK
+4. THE COMMITTEE AT WORK

-• What sort of Ministry?
+a) What sort of Ministry?